PlattsSEC/Whiteboard-App/README.md

-# CSC446
+# Real Time Whiteboard (Currently in development process)
-This is a project we are working on for our Software studio and design class.
-The idea is to create an online interactive whiteboard.
+This is an online interactive whiteboard where users can draw shapes, write text etc and share their ideas with their friends in real time.